 - Reduces training burden and skill requirement by providing improved visibility

 - Supports plug-and-play connectivity and relocation through use of advanced security mechanisms, automating authentication and authorisation of connections to the network and services

 - Enables full utilisation of third-party bearers-of-opportunity by the host nation, provided by or from publically available commercial networks

 - Supports use of micro-services through Application Hosting Environment based on virtual machines and container

-For more information on the Airbus Deployable CIS solution, download the brochure or get in contact to find out how it can be tailored to meet your mission requirements.
+For more information on Deploy-IT, download the brochure or get in contact to find out how it can be tailored to meet your mission requirements.